"Mark plays with the touch of Teddy Wilson and the lines of Bud Powell."

 Mark performs frequently as a soloist and as a member of various groups in and around Milwaukee, Madison, and Chicago.
 In 2002, he formed the group We Six.
 The group has served as a showcase for his compositions and arrangements as represented on the 2005 We Six CD, Bird Say.
-Mark has shared the stage with many internationally known performers such as Phil Woods, Benny Golson, Jimmy Heath, Charles McPherson, Tom Harrell, Peter Bernstein, Vincent Herring, Slide Hampton, Frank Morgan, Brian Lynch, Greg Tardy, Ted Nash, Eric Alexander, Carl Allen, George Braith, Jeff Hamilton, John Clayton, Stefon Harris, Kurt Elling, Richie Cole, Jim Rotundi, Steve Davis, Joe Farnsworth, One For All, Richard Davis, Mark Vinci, Lynn Seaton, Elliot Zigmund, Joe Magnarelli, John Webber, Billy Peterson, Skip Bey, Bob Rockwell, Phil Wilson, Jackie Allen, Doc Severinsen, Greg Abate, Gerald Cannon, Jeff Chambers, Steve Rodby, George Fludas, Dave Pietro, Yoron Israel, Tiger Okoshi, and the Milwaukee Symphony Orchestra.
+Mark has shared the stage with many internationally known performers such as Phil Woods, Benny Golson, Jimmy Heath, Charles McPherson, Tom Harrell, Peter Bernstein, Vincent Herring, Slide Hampton, Frank Morgan, Brian Lynch, Greg Tardy, Ted Nash, Eric Alexander, Carl Allen, George Braith, Jeff Hamilton, John Clayton, Stefon Harris, Kurt Elling, Richie Cole, Jim Rotundi, Steve Davis, Joe Farnsworth, One For All, Richard Davis, Mark Vinci, Lynn Seaton, Elliot Zigmund, Joe Magnarelli, John Webber, Billy Peterson, Skip Bey, Bob Rockwell, Phil Wilson, Jackie Allen, Doc Severinsen, Greg Abate, Gerald Cannon, Jeff Chambers, Steve Rodby, George Fludas, Dave Pietro, Yoron Israel, Tiger Okoshi, Christine Fawson, and the Milwaukee Symphony Orchestra.

 Mark has done work for the Hal Leonard Corporation including transcriptions for Miles Davis: Kind of Blue for their Transcribed Score Series.
 He has also made numerous recordings for their Real Book Play-Along series and Real Book Multi-Tracks series.
 His book, the Hal Leonard Jazz Piano Method, was released in September of 2015, and his Hal Leonard Jazz Piano Method Book 2 was released in June of 2019.